DavidPratten/jetisu/README.md

 - "__intensionally defined__" means the table is not defined a list of rows, or derived from other tables, but defined by computable rules.

 ## Doing for computation and rules what the relational model did for data
 Prior to the advent of the relational model, programmers' mental model of data spanned multiple levels of abstraction and required them to procedurally navigate either hierarchies or networks to access data.
-The relational model challenged this approach and provided a long-lived and robust mental model of data for programmers to use (Schemas and SQL).
+The relational model challenged this approach and provided a stable and robust mental model of data for programmers to use (Schemas and Relational Queries).

 One of the relational model's key benefits is that programmers were, to a greater extent, insulated from innovation in database technologies.
 This isolation reduced, or removed, the cost of adoption of innovations in technologies such as: hardware, caching, virtualisation, cryptography, storage, sharding, redundancy, indexing, query optimisation, distributed systems, etc.

 The Jetisu Toolkit is exploring the possibility that the relational model can do for rules and code what it did for data.
+And provide a stable and robust mental model of rules for programmers to use (Schemas and Relational Queries).
 The following diagram is a representation of what this might look like:

 <img width="100%" src="images/doing for rules what rm did for data.png">